Gustav Vasa: Gustav as king

+Gustav Vasa has subsequently been labelled the founder of modern Sweden, and the "father of the nation".
+Gustav liked to compare himself to Moses, whom he believed to have also liberated his people and established a sovereign state.
+As a person, Gustav was known for ruthless methods and a bad temper, but also a fondness for music.
+He had a certain sly wit and ability to outmaneuver and annihilate his opponents.
+According to his chronicler Peder Svart, Gustav attacked Hanseatic delegate Herman Iserhel with a knife during the negotiations in Malmö, Iserhel barely escaping.
+He founded one of the oldest orchestras of the world, Kungliga Hovkapellet (Royal Court Orchestra); thus Royal housekeeping accounts from 1526 mention twelve musicians including wind players and a timpanist but no string players.
+Today, Kungliga Hovkapellet is the orchestra of the Royal Swedish Opera.

 Legacy

 In Sweden, Gustav Vasa is considered to rank among the country's greatest kings, arguably even the most significant ruler in Swedish history.
-Having ended foreign domination over Sweden, centralised and reorganised the government, cut religious ties to Rome, established the Swedish Church, and founded Sweden's hereditary monarchy, Gustav Vasa holds a place of great prominence in Swedish history and is a central character in Swedish nationalist narratives.
-He is often described as a founding father of the modern Swedish state, if not of the nation as such.
+Having led Sweden out of the Kalmar Union, centralised and reorganised the government, cut religious ties to Rome, established the Swedish Church, and founded Sweden's hereditary monarchy, Gustav Vasa holds a place of great prominence in Swedish history and is a central character in Swedish nationalist narratives.
+He is often described as a founding father of the modern Swedish state.
 Historians have nonetheless noted the often brutal methods with which he ruled, and his legacy, though clearly of great and lasting importance, is not necessarily viewed in exclusively positive terms.